Milvoid/Milvoid/README.md

 Milvoid here, an undergraduate student of SJTU.

-Visit `milvoid.com` or `journal.milvoid.com` for more info about me XD
+Visit [milvoid.com](https://www.milvoid.com/) for more info about me XD